soniajoseph/soniajoseph/_posts/20-01-26-semantic-similarity-search-phrases.md

 ## Let's write a function to calculate a semantic measure for the phrase.

 Now we need a metric to calculate the semantic measure of each phrase.
-Given a phrase, I've chosen to calculate the word vector of each word and then average the words together.
-I did not normalize the word vectors before averaging because the different lengths give rise to a weighted average, which [Arefyev et al suggests is more accurate](https://arxiv.org/pdf/1805.09209.pdf).
+I calculate the word vector of each word of the phrase and then average the words together.
+Notably, I did not normalize the word vectors before averaging because the different lengths give rise to a weighted average, which [Arefyev et al suggests is more accurate](https://arxiv.org/pdf/1805.09209.pdf).

 While research regarding weighted vs unweighted word vector averages is scarce, one theory is that infrequent words are correlated with longer word vectors.
-Infrequent words may be more poorly represented by the embedding, which is based off distributional frequency, so having a larger value in the total average may make the overall phrase vector more accurate.
+Infrequent words may be more poorly represented by the embedding, which is based off distributional frequency, and so having a larger value in the total average may make the overall phrase vector more accurate.

 ```
 def wva(string):